edmodlabs/techsummer-site-master/src/docs/1.0.0/unit3/project.md

 Computer graphics, also known as CG, is an area of computer science which uses computers to create pictures, models, films, and more.
 Computer graphics emerged in the United States in the 1950's and since then has been used for many applications.

-With a knowledge of computer graphics...
+With a knowledge of computer graphics you can...

-* you can use an image editing program like PhotoShop!
+* use an image editing program like PhotoShop!

 <img src="/images/docs/intro_vizor/photoshop.gif">

-* you can build 3-dimensional (3D) models and animations using a program like Blender!
+* build 3-dimensional (3D) models and animations using a program like Blender!

 <img src="/images/docs/intro_vizor/blender.gif">

-* you can create movies, video games, and more using computer programs such as Adobe Final Cut, Unity or Unreal, and more!
+* create movies, video games, and more using computer programs such as Adobe Final Cut, Unity or Unreal, and more!

 <img src="/images/docs/intro_vizor/unity.gif">